selenium-webdriver-book/source/README.md

 # Selenium WebDriver In Practice
-## Set-up
+## Pre-requisites

-	brew install phantomjs
+You'll need to install

+* Java 8.
+* Maven.
+* Firefox.

 Running
 ---
 This is an example application with many tests.
 To run just the application:

-	mvn jetty:run
+	mvn jetty:start

-Ctrl+C to close it.
-Or you can do this:
+You can view the sample HTML pages at <http://localhost:8080>.

+To stop this web site:

 	mvn jetty:stop

-To run a single test with Jetty running (using the Maven Failsafe Plugin):
+To run a single test (using the Maven Failsafe Plugin):

 	mvn failsafe:integration-test failsafe:verify -Dit.test=HelloWebDriverIT

-Run run all the tests:

-	mvn verify -Prun-its

-On just one browser:
+On just in another browser, other than Firefox:

-	mvn ... -Dwebdriver.capabilities.browserName=firefox
+	mvn ... -Dwebdriver.capabilities.browserName=chrome

 To run remotely:

 	mvn ... -Dwebdriver.remote.url=$WD_URL

-When not all tests will pass, you can try and get a clearer picture using the site report:

-	mvn site
-	open target/site/failsafe-report.html